awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: Yes

 Handler
-The entry for script execution, usually a function name\.
+The entry for running the script, usually a function name\.
 You must ensure the function defined in the handler has two parameters, `events` and `context`\. \(Not required for PowerShell\.\)
 Type: String
 Required: Yes \(Python\) \| No \(PowerShell\)